samuelgodson55/asset-mgt-render-free/README.md

 │   │
 │   ├── scripts/                    # One-off/manual admin scripts -- never run
 │   │   │                             # by Docker automatically
-│   │   └── gdrive_oauth_setup.py     # Interactive, run-once helper that
+│   │   ├── gdrive_oauth_setup.py     # Interactive, run-once helper that
-│   │                                   # exchanges a downloaded Google OAuth
+│   │   │                               # exchanges a downloaded Google OAuth
-│   │                                   # client JSON for a long-lived refresh
+│   │   │                               # client JSON for a long-lived refresh
-│   │                                   # token -- prints the three
+│   │   │                               # token -- prints the three
-│   │                                   # BACKUP_GDRIVE_OAUTH_* env values to
+│   │   │                               # BACKUP_GDRIVE_OAUTH_* env values to
-│   │                                   # paste into .env.
+│   │   │                               # paste into .env.
 See "Backups" below.
+│   │   ├── audit_partition_status.py    # Read-only report of every
+│   │   │                                  # `audit_logs` partition that
+│   │   │                                  # exists today (year, row count,
+│   │   │                                  # on-disk size) -- run by hand once
+│   │   │                                  # a year when deciding whether to
+│   │   │                                  # retire the oldest one.
+See
+│   │   │                                  # SRE_STRATEGY.md.
+│   │   └── dev_seed_fake_old_partition.py  # Dev/staging-only helper that
+│   │                                          # backdates a throwaway
+│   │                                          # partition so the annual
+│   │                                          # retirement runbook can be
+│   │                                          # rehearsed safely without
+│   │                                          # waiting for a real year to
+│   │                                          # roll over -- see
+│   │                                          # SRE_STRATEGY.md §6.4
 │   │
 │   ├── assets/                     # Static binary assets bundled INTO the │   │   │                             # backend image (not user-uploaded data)